 Our goal for this age grouping is to extend independence and develop skills that encourage and support toddlers to communicate and develop social competence.
-Teachers are patient as they care for and encourage toddlers as they encounter challenges and sometimes frustrations relating to fast developing minds and bodies.
+Teachers are patient, caring for and encourage toddlers as they encounter challenges and sometimes frustrations relating to their fast-developing minds and bodies.

 Young Children (3.5 years-5 years)

-Our goal for Preschoolers is to support independence, develop individual potential and encourage social competence at a higher level in preparation for Year 1 at school.
-This is achieved through a wide range of indoor and outdoor activities that vary from day to day.
-Whilst we provide lots of opportunities for children to develop intellectually, socially, attitudinally, spiritually, and physically – we ensure a fun environment.
+Our goal for Preschoolers is to support independence, develop individual potential and encourage social competence at a higher level in preparation for school and life.
+This is achieved through a wide range of activities that vary from day to day, providing lots of opportunities for children to develop intellectually, socially, attitudinally, spiritually, and physically – in a fun, safe environment.